-Valheim is a fun (and addictive) game about Vikings, building stuff, and killing bosses.
-Playing it alone is decent, but it’s most fun when playing with your friends.
-The best way to do this is to host your own server.
-There are many options for this, but using your own hardware is the best and least expensive option.
-I’ve found that in both performance-to-watt and price-to-performance, the M1 Mac mini makes for an incredible server.
-In fact, I’m using one to host this site as well as my own Valheim server.
-Trying to host it on Apple Silicon took a bit of research, however, since as of writing Valheim (and Valheim server) only natively supports x86 processors.
-Fortunately, Apple Silicon is extremely efficient at emulating x86, and you can host a Valheim server with no hiccups even on the base model 8GB M1 Mac mini.
-Let’s walk through how to do it!
+Valheim is an enjoyable (and rather addictive) game about Vikings, building things, and killing bosses.
+Playing it alone is perfectly fine, but it's best with friends.
+The most reliable way to do this is to host your own server — and using your own hardware is the cheapest and most controllable option.
+I've found that in both performance-per-watt and price-per-performance, the M1 Mac mini makes for a surprisingly capable server.
+Trying to get it running on Apple Silicon did take a bit of research, since as of writing Valheim only natively supports x86 processors.
+Fortunately, Apple Silicon handles x86 emulation well enough that you can host a server without trouble even on the base 8GB M1 Mac mini.
+Here's how to do it.

 Table of Contents